-Leader of the the Indigenous People of Biafra (IPOB), Nnamdi Kanu’s trial was on Monday adjourned as the trial Judge, Justice Binta Nyako ruled that the failure of the federal government to bring Kanu to court in person meant that the court could not proceed with the trial.
+Leader of the Indigenous People of Biafra (IPOB), Nnamdi Kanu’s trial was on Monday adjourned as the trial Judge, Justice Binta Nyako ruled that the failure of the federal government to bring Kanu to court in person meant that the court could not proceed with the trial.

 She adjourned the case to October 21.

 Nnamdi Kanu was arrested last month and extradited to Nigeria to face trial.
 He was remanded in the custody of the Department of State Services (DSS) after he was re-arraigned before the judge.
-The court did not grant Kanu’s request to be transferred to the Kuje correctional center from the DSS custody.
+The court did not grant Kanu’s request to be transferred to the Kuje correctional centre from the DSS custody.

 Speaking before the court on Monday, Ifeanyi Ejiofor, lead counsel for the defence, told Nyako that the DSS denied Kanu the right to meet with his relatives.

-“I was informed authoritatively, I am speaking from the bar, that Nnamdi Kanu has been taken out of jurisdiction of this court,” he said.
+“I was informed authoritatively, I am speaking from the bar, that Nnamdi Kanu has been taken out of the jurisdiction of this court,” he said.

 “We have been denied access to Kanu in the last 10 days.